-Level of Engagement Potential Actions Reporting Low - Inform Article in AUMA's newsletter.
+Level of Engagement Potential Actions Reporting Low - Inform Article in ABmunis newsletter.
 Informal email or phone call at the administrative level on issues that can be quickly resolved.
 Monitoring for potential future impacts.
-Information item for a Committee or Board Update to AUMA's Resolutions Library Medium - Contribute Briefing Note or Request for Decision through a Committee seeking direction or a recommendation to AUMA's Board.
-As a result, further action may be taken including: Letters Meetings Presentations to Committees.
-Webinars Updates to the relevant AUMA Committee.
-Updates to Members through the AUMA's newsletter and Resolutions Library.
+Information item for a Committee or Board Update to ABmunis Resolutions Library Medium - Contribute Briefing Note or Request for Decision through a Committee seeking direction or a recommendation to ABmunis Board.
+As a result, further action may be taken including: Letters Meetings Presentations to Committees Webinars Updates to the relevant ABmunis Committee.
+Updates to Members through the ABmunis newsletter and Resolutions Library.
 High - Lead Develop and implement an advocacy strategy.
-Regular updates at to Board and relevant AUMA Committee.
-Updates to Members through AUMA's newsletter, website and events.
+Regular updates at to Board and relevant ABmunis Committee.
+Updates to Members through ABmunis newsletter, website, and events.